angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 This example is good if you suspect removal but are not under too much pressure where you would not survive another turn.
 You can try and *go off* with a backup Oracle in the deck the turn after.
-Stacking the Edge above the second Oracle can also protect against things like a dashed :card[Ragavan, Nimble Pilferer].

 This pile plays around the following: